mydaytrip/partner-api/source/includes/trip-api.md

 Parameter                 | Type    | Description
 ------------------------- | ------- | -----------
-originLatitude            | number  | Origin latitude in degrees. originLongitude           | number  | Origin longitude in degrees. destinationLatitude       | number  | Destination latitude in degrees. destinationLongitude      | number  | Destination longitude in degrees. departureTime             | integer | Departure time as a UNIX epoch timestamp in seconds.
-Note that UNIX timestamps are UTC so you need to convert from local time to UTC when calculating it. passengersCount           | integer | Total number of passengers to transport (adults and children).
+originType                | string  | Specifies whether the origin is provided as geo-coordinates or as an airport code.
+Possible values: `coordinates`, `iata`.
+If omitted, the default value is `coordinates`. originLatitude            | number  | Origin latitude in degrees.
+Required if `originType` is set to `coordinates` or omitted. originLongitude           | number  | Origin longitude in degrees.
+Required if `originType` is set to `coordinates` or omitted. origin                    | string  | IATA airport code of the origin airport.
+Required if `originType` is set to `iata`. destinationType           | string  | Specifies whether the destination is provided as geo-coordinates or as an airport code.
+Possible values: `coordinates`, `iata`.
+If omitted, the default value is `coordinates`. destinationLatitude       | number  | Destination latitude in degrees.
+Required if `destinationType` is set to `coordinates` or omitted. destinationLongitude      | number  | Destination longitude in degrees.
+Required if `destinationType` is set to `coordinates` or omitted. destination               | string  | IATA airport code of the destination airport.
+Required if `destinationType` is set to `iata`. departureTime             | integer | Departure time as a UNIX epoch timestamp in seconds.
+Note that UNIX timestamps are in UTC, so you need to convert local time to UTC when calculating it. passengersCount           | integer | Total number of passengers to transport (adults and children).
 Must be between 1 and 10. childrenCount             | integer | Optional.
-Number of children in the group.
+Specifies the number of children in the group.
 Required for shared trip options. includeStops              | boolean | Optional.
-Default value true.
-When set to false no stops will be returned in trip options. includeShared             | boolean | Optional.
-Default value false.
-When set to true shared trip options will be returned. includeNonEnglishSpeaking | boolean | Optional.
-Default value true.
-When set to false no trip options without an English speaking driver will be returned.
+Defaults to `true`.
+When set to `false`, no stops will be included in the trip options. includeShared             | boolean | Optional.
+Defaults to `false`.
+When set to `true`, shared trip options will be included. includeNonEnglishSpeaking | boolean | Optional.
+Defaults to `true`.
+When set to `false`, no trip options with non-English-speaking drivers will be included.

 ### Response body